 The Vietnam Loan required GTD and GTV to meet certain financial covenants.
-Effective March 11, 2022, Vietnam Credit Agreement was amended (i) to change the maturity date of the Vietnam Loan from February 18, 2024 to August 18, 2022; (ii) to waive the financial covenants; and, (iii) to permit GTD to sell the equipment in the MMU facility and apply the sales proceeds in repayment of the Vietnam Loan.
+Effective March 11, 2022, the Vietnam Credit Agreement was amended (i) to change the maturity date of the Vietnam Loan from February 18, 2024 to August 18, 2022; (ii) to waive the financial covenants; and, (iii) to permit GTD to sell the equipment in the massive multiple-input multiple-output unit ("MMU") facility and apply the sales proceeds in repayment of the Vietnam Loan.
 Separately, Baylin has provided an unsecured guarantee for the remaining balance of the Vietnam Loan in favour of HSBC Vietnam.
 As part of the guarantee, HSBC Vietnam has agreed not to take steps to call the guarantee until September 30, 2022.